0cjs/clash-play/doc/Hardware.md

   measured 3.3V Voh at -4.0 mA and Vol at 8.0 mA, so those are minimums at least.
 [This board vendor][OHO] says that those are also maximums; not clear where he got that info.
 (Good references in there, though.)
+- [[OHO]] says that "a pullup cannot reach 5V except in tristate" (because the high output on the board is still sinking current from the pullup?).

 [Digikey prices][dk9572] $6-10; old PLCC-48 also available at ~$3 qty.100.
 Seeed had a [dev board][seeed-XC9572XL] (Digi-Key [1597-1318-ND]) but that